Registers of electors - full and open register

-Lists everyone who is entitled to vote, you can check it by calling at the council offices in Keswick, Cockermouth, Maryport, Wigton and at Allerdale House in Workington.
-Only certain people and organisations can have copies on the full register and they can only use it for specified purposes, such as for elections, the prevention and detection of crime and checking your identity when you have applied for credit.
+This lists everyone who is entitled to vote.
+You can check it by calling at the council offices in Keswick, Cockermouth, Maryport, Wigton and at Allerdale House in Workington.
+Only certain people and organisations can have copies of the full register and they can only use it for specified purposes, such as for elections, the prevention and detection of crime and checking your identity when you have applied for credit.

 The law says who can have copies of the full register and what they can use it for.
 The full list of these people and purposes is given in the Representation of the People (England and Wales) (Amendment) Regulations 2002.
 It is a criminal offence for them to pass it on to anyone else or to use it for any other purpose.

-Electors can opt out of appearing on the Open Register.
-The Open Register can be bought by anyone who asks for a copy and they may use it for any purpose.
-To opt out of the Open Register contact us on the telephone number or email shown.
+Electors can opt out of appearing on the open register.
+The open register can be bought by anyone who asks for a copy and they may use it for any purpose.
+To opt out of the open register, you need to contact us.

-The Register of Electors is revised every August/September time and is published each year on the 1st December.
+The Register of Electors is revised every August/September time and is published each year on December 1.
 This process is called our annual canvass.

-The Register is also updated every month during January and September and this is called Rolling Registration.
+The register is also updated every January and September and this is called rolling registration.